PaddlePaddle/docs/doc/paddle/guides/01_paddle2.0_introduction/basic_concept/index_en.rst

 Basic Concept
 ########################

-Let's start with studying basic concept of PaddlePaddle:
+You can start with studying basic concept of PaddlePaddle:

 - `Introduction to Tensor <tensor_introduction_en.html>`_ : Introduction of Tensor, which is the representation of data in Paddle.
 - `broadcasting <./broadcasting_en.html>`_ : Introduction of broadcasting.